BrianPugh/cyclopts/docs/source/parameters.rst

        default_parameter=Parameter(name_transform=my_custom_name_transform),
    )

-The :attr:`~.App.default_parameter` mechanism is described in the :ref:`Default Parameter` section.
-Manually set names via :attr:`Parameter.name <cyclopts.Parameter.name>` are not subject to :attr:`Parameter.name_transform <cyclopts.Parameter.name_transform>`.

 ----
 Help
 ----
-It's recommended to use docstrings for your parameter help, but if necessary, you can explicitly set a help string:
+It is recommended to use docstrings for your parameter help, but if necessary, you can explicitly set a help string:

 .. code-block:: python